By Scott Umstattd

 GOPRO PHOTO TIP - Look for rooms with tons of light to give your GoPro a fighting chance.

 When shooting in low light it's hard, but not impossible, to avoid blurry GoPro pictures.
-If you are serious about using your GoPro for real estate photography, you need to read how to prevent blurry GoPro pictures.
+If you are serious about using your GoPro for real estate photography, you need to check out How to Prevent Blurry GoPro Photos.

 Give your GoPro plenty of light and it can work well.
 Here's a few shots taken in very good lighting with a GoPro Hero2.
 Obviously, if you have a GoPro Hero3 or Hero4 you should expect even better results.